Brain Injuries in the Workplace

 The effects of brain injuries can be permanent and may create substantial cost and a radical reduction in an injured worker’s quality of life.
 They should be taken very seriously and you should seek medical attention immediately if your head is struck or otherwise involved in a workplace accident.

-The Raleigh workplace brain injury lawyer of the Law Office of Sam Scudder, are dedicated to helping injured workers receive the compensation that they are due under North Carolina law.
+The Morehead City workplace brain injury lawyer of the Law Office of Sam Scudder, are dedicated to helping injured workers receive the compensation that they are due under North Carolina law.
 Contact us at 919-851-3311 to learn how we can help you with your workers’ compensation claim or other legal matters that may arise from a workplace brain injury.